 If you are in a location where likes have already been removed or are anticipating this very serious change, it's important to contemplate advertising methods going into the future.
 If likes are no longer the name of the game, psychology and more in-depth engagement will become more critical.
 Many brands are becoming more creative as a result and braver about posting experimental content because it won't immediately be subjected to the like-count comparison.

 You can and should still track your metrics on social media content performance, including the like count.
 But the social media marketing days of comparing your metrics to those of competitors and influencers may soon be behind us.
-For more insights into how the social media marketing world is changing and how to adapt, contact us today.
+For more insights into how the latest social media trends and how to adapt, contact us today.